nice-digital/wdio-cucumber-steps/README.md

 ## Releasing

 We use [np](https://www.npmjs.com/package/np) for releasing.
-Run `npm run release` to release a patch version or `npm run release:minor` or `npm run release:major.` This will run tests, bump package.json version and create a git tag for you.
+Run `npm run release:patch` to release a patch version or `npm run release:minor` or `npm run release:major.` This will run tests, bump package.json version and create a git tag for you.
+Or run `npm run release` for more fine grained control, for example `npm run release -- prepatch --tag=alpha --preview --any-branch`.

 ## Tests